EdgeCaseBerg/Tecchris/README.md

 So, my game uses Korobeiniki made in BeepBox.
 According to the internet that should be fine copyright wise, and also, it's not like I'm selling this game.
 It's a learning and educational thing we're doing here.

+## Enhancements

+### Reveal the picture!

+The original tutorial is just making tetris.
+But, I wanted to make something more encouraging.
+And what could be more encouraging than slowly unveiling a picture of something while you clear lines playing the game to pass the time?

+Unfortunately (or fortunately perhaps), I'm not an artist.
+So instead of drawing something, I used an AI generated image to have something to work with.
+Clearing lines will slowly show the picture, and you can add any asset you want (that's a png) into the bgs folder and it will get shown.
+Eventually that is.
+It's picked at random.

+Since having a full image disappear right away would suck, once you clear the image, it's displayed in all its glory in the side panel until you clear another one.

+The cool thing about this reveal is its done with a shader, though you could do by just drawing a mask over the texture.
+It's more fun this way I think.